apnadkarni/blt/man/bgexec.rst

 -----------

 The **blt::bgexec** command executes programs in the background, allowing Tk to handle events.
-A global Tcl variable *varName* is set when the program has completed.
+A global TCL variable *varName* is set when the program has completed.

 INTRODUCTION